 For more information on MyCharge visit: https://mycharge.com/collections/adventure-series/products/adventurejumpstart

 4) Home Security systems were as popular as free drinks at a casino.
 The field is starting to consolidate a bit, with more voice activation in systems utilizing Amazon’s line of Alexa based products.
 Even if you don’t own an Amazon Cloud Cam, most competitors were enabling Alexa based controls.
 Apple Siri and HomeKit are almost as popular, but Amazon’s juggernaut can’t be denied.
 Most of the home security systems are similar, with powered and rechargeable cameras, that work indoor or outdoor, and most require Wi-Fi to operate, although there are some cameras that can also record to an SD memory card, handy if you suffer an internet glitch.
 The powered cameras are almost all HD, so capable of very clear video, even in the dark.
 The smartphone app interfaces continue to be easier to use, more flexible, but the cost to use them is important to consider, since purchasing the units are only part of the equation.
 The Netgear Arlo system is one the most popular, with options for different cameras ranging from the Arlo Baby to monitor your children, to indoor and outdoor models.
-The Arlo Go is the first rechargeable video camera with a LTE cell connection, and a newly added Arlo Security Light.
+The Arlo Go is the first rechargeable video camera with a LTE cell connection, and the newly added Arlo Security Light which is very cool.
 The key to the Arlo system is its high level of integration with other Netgear products, along with Amazon Alexa, Apple HomeKit, and Google Assistant, it’s fully compatible with existing services.
 One other feature is that the free Arlo Basic Plan allows for 7 days of cloud recording with up to 5 cameras, which is one of the best bargains in the field.
 We predict increased popularity for the Arlo system.